cogsandsquigs/nand7400/README.md

 -   `nand7400-bindings/swift`: The Swift package that binds to the `nand7400` rust library.
 The package file for this is `Package.swift`.

--   `nand7400-fuzz`: A fuzzing binary that allows for AFL++ to fuzz the assembler.
-This is not a package, but a binary that is built with `cargo`.
-Run `make fuzz` to build this binary and fuzz it.

 ### Rust

 To build the rust library, simply run `cargo build` in the root directory of the project.
 You can use this library as any other standard rust library.